Sequential stratified inference for the mean: Abstract

 \section{Abstract}

-We develop conservative tests for the mean of a bounded population using data from a stratified sample.
-The sample may be drawn sequentially, with or without replacement.
-The tests are ``anytime valid,'' allowing optional stopping and continuation in each stratum.
-We call this combination of properties \textit{sequential, finite-sample, nonparametric validity}.
-The methods express a hypothesis about the population mean as a union of intersection hypotheses describing within-stratum means.
-They test each intersection hypothesis using independent test supermartingales (TSMs) combined across strata by multiplication.
-The $P$-value of the global null hypothesis is then the maximum $P$-value of any intersection hypothesis in the union.
-This approach has three primary moving parts: (i)~the rule for deciding which stratum to draw from next to test each intersection null, given the sample so far; (ii)~the form of the TSM for each null in each stratum; and (iii)~the method of combining evidence across strata.
-These choices interact.
-We examine the performance of a variety of rules with differing computational complexity.
-Approximately optimal methods have a prohibitive computational cost, while naive rules may be inconsistent---they will never reject for some alternative populations, no matter how large the sample.
-We present a method that is statistically comparable to optimal methods in examples where optimal methods are computable, but computationally tractable for arbitrarily many strata.
-In numerical examples its expected sample size is substantially smaller than that of previous methods.
+We develop conservative tests for the mean of a bounded population under stratified sampling and apply them to risk-limiting post-election audits.
+The tests are ``anytime valid'' under sequential sampling, allowing optional stopping in each stratum.
+Our core method expresses a global hypothesis about the population mean as a union of intersection hypotheses describing within-stratum means.
+It tests each intersection hypothesis using independent test supermartingales (TSMs) combined across strata by multiplication.
+A $P$-value for each intersection hypothesis is the reciprocal of that test statistic, and the largest $P$-value in the union is a $P$-value for the global hypothesis.
+This approach has two primary moving parts: the rule selecting which stratum to draw from next given the sample so far, and the form of the TSM within each stratum.
+These rules may vary over intersection hypotheses.
+We construct the test with the smallest expected stopping time and present a few strategies for approximating that optimum.
+In instances that arise in auditing and other applications, its expected sample size is substantially smaller than that of previous methods.